Masmiseim36/nxpSDK/middleware/mbedtls/CONTRIBUTING.md

 1. [Check for open issues](https://github.com/Mbed-TLS/mbedtls/issues) or [start a discussion](https://lists.trustedfirmware.org/mailman3/lists/mbed-tls.lists.trustedfirmware.org) around a feature idea or a bug.
 1. Fork the [Mbed TLS repository on GitHub](https://github.com/Mbed-TLS/mbedtls) to start making your changes.
 As a general rule, you should use the ["development" branch](https://github.com/Mbed-TLS/mbedtls/tree/development) as a basis.
 1. Write a test which shows that the bug was fixed or that the feature works as expected.
 1. Send a pull request (PR) and work with us until it gets merged and published.
 Contributions may need some modifications, so a few rounds of review and fixing may be necessary.
-We will include your name in the ChangeLog :)
+See our [review process guidelines](https://mbed-tls.readthedocs.io/en/latest/reviews/review-for-contributors/).
 1. For quick merging, the contribution should be short, and concentrated on a single feature or topic.
 The larger the contribution is, the longer it would take to review it and merge it.

 Backwards Compatibility